Death in the Afternoon

 Did You Know?

-Absinthe was once banned in many countries due to its high alcohol content and alleged hallucinogenic properties, but it has made a comeback in recent years, especially in cocktails like 'Death in the Afternoon.'
+Absinthe was once banned in many countries due to its high alcohol content and association with hallucinations, but it has made a comeback in recent years with stricter regulations.

 Death in the Afternoon Variations